Seattle Knob and Tube Rewiring Service

 Replace active knob-and-tube wiring with safer, modern electrical wiring for older Seattle homes, inspections, remodels, insurance concerns, and long-term safety.

 Benchmark Home Services helps Seattle homeowners replace outdated knob-and-tube wiring with safer, code-focused modern wiring.
-If an inspection, remodel, insurance review, home sale, or electrical issue has brought old wiring to your attention, our West Seattle electrician team can help you understand what is active, what should be replaced, and how the project should be planned.
+If an inspection, remodel, insurance review, home sale, or electrical issue has brought old wiring to your attention, our Seattle residential electrician team can help you understand what is active, what should be replaced, and how the project should be planned.

 Call (206) 717-5076 for your FREE knob-and-tube replacement estimate.

 Not sure if your older Seattle home still has active knob-and-tube wiring?
 Warning signs include two-prong outlets, visible ceramic knobs or tubes in attic or basement spaces, inspection concerns, older ungrounded circuits, or insurance questions about outdated wiring.
+Have an inspection report, panel photo, attic photo, or insurance request?
+Send it with your estimate request so the visit starts with the right context.

 Older-home rewiring without the guesswork